nerissa29/reading-notes/class3-02.md

 - man -k <search term>
   - search the term/item within the page of man pages
 - man <command>
   - command to view man page
 - q
   - exit man pages

 #### File Manipulation

+- mkdir <directory name>
+  - create directory
+- rmdir <directory name>
+  - removes/deletes directory or file if empty
+- rm <path>
+  - removes file/directory
+  - has options -r and -f
+  - option -r allows removing/deleting file/directories that are not empty
+- touch <filename>
+  - creates a blank file
+- cp <source><destination>
+  - copies the source file to its destination mv <source><destination>
+  - moves the source to its destination
+  - can also rename file/directory